Siege of Boston Summary

 Washington tried again on February 16 and 18 to convince his officers to mount an attack on the British.
 They still disagreed, because they felt that any attack would need to be preceded by artillery bombardment on British defenses, and the Army was short on manpower and gunpowder.
 Instead of planning an offensive, the council resolved to make preparations to take Dorchester Hill as soon as there was enough firepower.
 They believed this action would draw the British out of Boston and off of Noodle’s Island, and out into the open.

 Fortification of Dorchester Heights

 Finally, the Continental Army was ready to make a move.
 Washington planned to move the artillery to Dorchester Heights, but a distraction was needed.

-The Continental Army launched a 3-day bombardment on the British on the morning of March 2, using some of the cannon that had been captured at Fort Ticonderoga and Crown Point.
+The Continental Army launched a 3-day bombardment on the British on the morning of March 2, using some of the cannons that had been captured at Fort Ticonderoga and Crown Point.
 The artillery had been placed at Lechmere’s Point, Cobble Hill in Cambridge, and Lamb’s Dam in Roxbury.
 The artillery batteries in Cambridge also painted logs to make them look like cannons.
 This gave the British the impression the Continental Army had more firepower than it really did.

 On March 3, troops under the command of General John Thomas quietly marched to Dorchester Heights, muffling the sound of their wagon wheels with straw.
 They moved the artillery from Ticonderoga, tools, and pre-fabricated fortifications to the top of the hill.
 By the next morning, they had built the fortifications and had their cannon pointed at the British ships in Boston Harbor.